rokrokss/flyte/rsts/deployment/gcp/index.rst

 ************************************************
 Flyte Deployment - Manual GCE/GKE Deployment
 ************************************************
 This guide helps you set up Flyte from scratch, on GCE, without using an automated approach.
-It details step-by-step how to go from a bare GCE account, to a fully functioning Flyte deployment that members of your company can use.
+It details step-by-step instructions to go from a bare GCE account to a fully functioning Flyte deployment that members of your company can use.

 Prerequisites
 =============
 * Access to `GCE console <https://console.cloud.google.com/>`__
 * A domain name for the Flyte installation like flyte.example.org that allows you to set a DNS A record.

-Before you begin, please ensure that you have the following tools installed.
+Before you begin, please ensure that you have the following tools installed:

 * ``gcloud``
 * Helm